selfrefactor/rambda/README.md

 - More generic methods

-`Ramda` has an overwhelming list of methods, some of which are focused on concepts such as `lenses`, `lift of function`. `Rambda` on the other hand aims to provide the user with more generic set of methods.
+`Ramda` has an overwhelming list of methods, as one could get lost putting all the methods in one's head. `Rambda`'s much smaller number of total methods(109) I see as advantage compared to the 255 of `Ramda`.

+Ramda methods has plenty of really deep FP Methods, which are in fact really great, but they come at the price of added complexity.
+Such complex mechanism in practice are rarely needed.

-You can [check the missing Ramda methods in Rambda](#ramda-methods-missing-in-rambda) list to assure that `Rambda` doesn't have any important misses.
+You can [check the list with missing  Ramda methods in Rambda](#ramda-methods-missing-in-rambda) list to assure that `Rambda` doesn't have any important misses.

 ## Example use